Ed Acker: Braniff International Airways

 Acker traveled to Los Angeles, California in 1964 to discuss a possible merger between a revitalized Braniff under the administration of Greatamerica and Continental Airlines.
 Acker met with Continental's legendary founder and Chairman Robert Six to discuss the possible merger which would put both companies under the Greatamerica umbrella.
 It was here that Acker met Continental's dynamic Executive Vice President Harding Lawrence.
 During the ten years that Lawrence had been at Continental he presided over an unprecedented 500 percent growth of the airline.
 Lawrence was virtually running the entire airline as Six relinquished control of the airline to his trusted associate, Lawrence.
 Six was quoted as saying "the reason Continental merged with Pioneer Airlines of Houston, Texas, was to get Harding."

 Acker knew little of the airline business not even knowing the basic measurements of airline performance such as RPM or revenue passenger mile.
 He requested that Braniff send someone over to teach Acker the ins and outs of running an airline as far flung as Braniff.
 He was tutored by Braniff Vice President Tom Robertson who was shocked to learn that he knew little about the complex airline business.
 However, he picked up the jargon quickly and graduated from Tom Robertson's quick airline operations course.
 However, he felt the task of running an airline like Braniff to be daunting.
 Harding Lawrence had discussed with him at length exactly what Lawrence felt could be done with Braniff.

-With this in mind, Acker recommended that Lawrence be selected as Braniff's new President and Acker would serve as Executive Vice President - Planning and Administration, and be charged with the areas of finance and administration.
+With this in mind, Acker recommended that Lawrence be selected as Braniff's new president and Acker would be Executive Vice President - Planning and Administration, and be charged with the areas of finance and administration.
 He would spend 60 percent of his time at Braniff and 40 percent at Greatamerica.
 This would end in 1967 when LTV Ling Temco Vought bought Greatamerica and Braniff in 1967, when he would spend all of his time at Braniff.
 In February 1967, he was promoted to Executive Vice President and General Manager in October 1968.

 As second-in-command at Braniff, Acker negotiated with Pan Am CEO Juan Trippe to purchase routes to the west coast of South America (PANAGRA), and introduced a hub and spoke routing system in order to feed Braniff's Boeing 747 flight between Dallas and Honolulu.
 He was promoted to the Presidency of Braniff in 1970 while his close associate Harding Lawrence, was elevated to Chairman of the Texas-based air carrier.
 It was at Braniff that he realized his like for the aviation industry.